-- Put a fly trap near the plant to capture the adult gnats.
+- Put a yellow sticky trap near the plant to capture the adult gnats.
 Note that this will only be effective to control the adult population, it will not take care of the problem at the source (the larvae).

-- Pour or spray insecticidal soap into the top of the soil to kill the larvae.
+- Pour or spray insecticidal soap or neem oil mixture into the top of the soil to kill the larvae.
 This should be effective after a few treatments.
 You can also use a mixture of dish soap and water rather than an insecticidal soap.

 - Remove the top inch of soil and replace it with new, dry soil.
 This will remove the eggs and larvae.
 The larvae could still hatch and mature in the soil after you remove it, so make sure you remove the soil from your home immediately.